Kyrgyz American Foundation

-The KAF’s Kyrgyz Heritage Program is dedicated to serve the communities of the New York Metropolitan Area by offering low-cost instruction in Kyrgyz music, as well as classes in the culture and art of Kyrgyzstan.
-The program’s activities also include international academic and business conferences, lectures and roundtable discussions on cultural and diplomatic issues relevant to the region and its history.
+The KAF’s Kyrgyz Heritage Program is dedicated to serving the communities of the New York Metropolitan Area by offering low-cost instruction in Kyrgyz music, as well as classes in the culture and art of Kyrgyzstan.
+The program’s activities also include international academic and business conferences, lectures, and roundtable discussions on cultural and diplomatic issues relevant to the region and its history.

 The ultimate goal of the program is to help young Kyrgyz Americans to better understand their background, increase interaction with their non-Kyrgyz neighbors, and give them a stronger sense of identity and integration into their communities.

 Aza performs Kyrgyz classical music at an elementary school in Chicago, IL